benhammondmusic/octocat-search/README.md

 > To run Octocat Search: `npm start`

-This will launch a browser and navigate to http://localhost:3000
+This will launch a browser navigated to http://localhost:3000

 ## Tests

-To run the automated tests for Octocat Search: `npm test`
+> To run the automated tests for Octocat Search: `npm test`.

+I am new to testing in React so currently the only test in place assures the the main <App /> component renders without crashing.

 # Project Details